-It should be noted that the approximation of the expected posterior log-likelihood in the proposed method can be viewed as being similar to a quasi-Monte Carlo approximation in the sense that the quasi-Monte Carlo approximation also uses a \textit{deterministic} sequence rather than a \textit{random} sample.
-In fact, \cite{Niederreiter:1992} shows that there exist such sequences in the normalized integration domain, which ensure an accuracy to the order of $O(K^{-1} (\log K)^{d-1})$, where $d$ is the dimension of the integration space \citep[see][]{Robert/Casella:1999}.
-Thus, using the quasi-Monte Carlo sequences in the normalized integration domain, one can improve the accuracy of the integration in the E-step of the MCEM algorithm which leads to accuracy on the order of $O(K^{-1})$ with $d=1$.
-However, we should point that the proposed QEM method leads to accuracy on the order of $O(K^{-2})$.
-Therefore, although using the quasi-Monte Carlo approximation can improve the MCEM, the inaccuracy in that case will be greater than that of the proposed QEM method.
-Also incorporating the quantiles from the proposed method into the M-step to obtain the MLE is quite straightforward.
-On the other hand, if the quasi-Monte Carlo sequences in the normalized integration domain are used, it would be irrelevant to the use of its sequences in the M-step to obtain the maximizer.
-Thus, the focus of the paper is to construct the EM algorithm using the quantiles so that the MLEs can be straightforwardly obtained.
+Note that the approximation of the expected log-likelihood in the proposed QEM method can be viewed as being similar to a quasi-Monte Carlo approximation in the sense that the quasi-Monte Carlo approximation also uses \textit{deterministic} sequences rather than a \textit{random} sample.
+In fact, Niederreiter\cite{Niederreiter:1992} shows that there exist such sequences in the normalized integration domain, which ensure accuracy on the order of $O(K^{-1} (\log K)^{d-1})$, where $d$ is the dimension of the integration space.\cite{Robert/Casella:2005} Thus, using the quasi-Monte Carlo sequences in the normalized integration domain, one can improve the accuracy of the integration in the E-step of the MCEM algorithm which leads to accuracy to the order of $O(1/K^{1})$ with $d=1$.
+However, we should point out that the proposed QEM method leads to accuracy to the order of $O(1/K^{2})$.
+Therefore, although using the quasi-Monte Carlo approximation can improve the convergence properties of the MCEM, the accuracy in that case will still be less than that of the proposed QEM method.
+Also, incorporating the quantiles from the proposed QEM method into the M-step to obtain the MLE is quite straightforward.
+Note also that, if the quasi-Monte Carlo sequences in the normalized integration domain are used, this operation will not have any relevance in the M-step in the sense that it still may be quite difficult to obtain a closed-form solution for the maximization.

 Another way to approximate the expected log-likelihood is the use of a direct numerical integration in the E-step.
 For example, instead of using the approximation